-What Is ANOVA (Analysis of Variance)?
+What Is Analysis of Variance (ANOVA)?

 Analysis of Variance (ANOVA) Definition

 So now that we know the basics of what the test is, let’s look at an example of what the raw data looks like and break down how to interpret the test results.
 Below is an example table of an ANOVA output.
 For this experiment, researchers wanted to discover if consumers would prefer cheap coffee over brand-name coffee through the placebo effect.
 The independent variables were brand of coffee and the presence of placebo, and the dependent variable was the consumer’s rating of said coffee.

 Pulling Conclusions from ANOVA